 Read on for more proof that time batching is something you should try now, as well as some tips on overcoming the temptation to multitask.
 The struggle is real, y’all.

-Why we should reject the idea of doing too many things in the time that we have.
+Reject the idea of doing too many things at once.

 Distractions take up more of your time than you think.